devendra631997/react-with-docker/README.md

 # Commands
- sudo docker build -t react-image . sudo docker run -d -p 3000:3000 --name react-app react-image
+ sudo docker build -t react-image . sudo docker run -d -p 3000:3000 --name react-app react-image ### it will not detect the changes
-# react-with-docker